proofrock/pupcloud/README.md

 Put your files on the web!

 Point pupcloud to a local folder and instantly get its contents exposed as a web application.
 Browse, manage, share files... _without a database_!

 Pupcloud aims to be as simple as possible, while retaining all the features you would like it to have.
-It doesn't need a database, or a particular installation procedure.
+It doesn't need a database, config files or a particular installation procedure.
 Just execute it and be done.
-In due time, it will have:

-- File sharing;
-- Everything that fits in a pup-sized cloud ;-)
+It has everything that fits in a pup-sized cloud ;-)

 [Demo here](https://pupcloud-8a4ymrr0t-me-germanorizzo.vercel.app/)

 ## Basic usage

 Pupcloud is distributed as a single executable file.
 Download and unpack the proper file for your OS/arch.

 Once done, just execute it with the directory to serve as an argument: